Why Sifnos is Worth Visiting: 7 Reasons for 2026

 The quiet hilltop town of Apollonia.
 There is a white restaurant with turquoise shutters and doors.

 An adorable white house in Apollonia with blue shutters and doors.
 Colorful flower pots sit on the fence.
+Wandering the adorable towns is a great reason to visit Sifnos.

 There is also a Folklore Art Museum that showcases the traditions and customs of the island.